ihighflyer/fhem-tablet-ui/README.md

 | **notify** | popup browser notifications for reading changes |
 | **theme** | plugin to actives css stylesheet themes |

-By default the ui gets/sets the fhem parameter 'STATE' (not 'state').
+By default the ui gets/sets the fhem internal 'STATE' (not the reading 'state').

 All widgets have individual parameter settings.
 Set following attributes according your needs.

-**Attributes with defaults are optional and does not have to be set.**
+**Attributes with defaults are optional.**

 ## General attribute meaning